pivotal/docs-tap/install-gitops/sops.hbs.md

     AGE-SECRET-KEY-my-secret-key
     ```

-1. Create a plain YAML file `<GIT-REPO-ROOT>/clusters/<CLUSTER-NAME>/cluster-config/values/tap-sensitive-values.yaml` that contains a placeholder
+1. Create a plain YAML file (outside of your git repository) `tap-sensitive-values.yaml` that contains a placeholder
 for the sensitive portion of Tanzu Application Platform values:

     ```yaml